-Noxious weeds or soil contaminated with noxious weeds must be disposed of in the garbage rather than the organic waste pile, and will be charged the garbage disposal rate of $70/ton.
+Noxious weeds or soil contaminated with noxious weeds must be disposed of in the garbage rather than the organic waste pile, at no charge.
 The Columbia Shuswap Invasive Species Society webpage has valuable information to assist in the identification of noxious and invasive weed species.

 How do I dispose of oil, oil containers or oil filters?

 Oil products are only accepted at the hazardous waste drop off depots located at the Golden, Revelstoke, and Salmon Arm Landfills, which are open every Saturday.
 Oil is part of a Provincial take back program, with depots throughout the Province.
 To see if there is a depot closer to you, visit the Provincial Take Back Program page.

 Books (both hard and soft cover) are not accepted in the residential recycling collection program.
 The following locations have a separate recycling option for residents looking to recycle books: